andrixdev/fopti/README.md

 This project is funded by the Le [Réseau Optique et Photonique du CNRS](https://rop.cnrs.fr/)

 ## Hosting
-The projet is hosted at https://alexandrix.com/fopti
+The project is hosted at https://alexandrix.com/fopti

 ## Installation
 Just download the code ZIP file and open index.html in your favorite browser, preferably Firefox or Chrome.